 Method 4 You can also dissolve 1/2 tbsp dishwash liquid soap in 4 cups of warm water.
 Add 2 drops of ammonia in this.
 Soak the garment in this for some time

-Method 6 Lemon juice do have some bleaching capacity.
-Ofcourse not a replacement for bleach in its strength and effectiveness
+Method 6 Lemon juice does have some bleaching capacity.
+Of course not a replacement for bleach in its strength and effectiveness.

 Ref : Some facts on chlorine